heiskr/u/README.md

   set $myList[0] to b
 ```

+#### 3.3 Comprehensions

-*Alias: Comprehensions.* A few languages offer comprehensions as an alternative iterate-to-generate interface.
+A few languages offer comprehensions as an alternative iterate-to-generate interface.

 ```
   [(divide num by 3) for set [_ num] in (range myTuple)]